deginner/bitcoin_exchanges/README.md

 ```

 ### Storing configuration file
-Finally move the file to a safe directory and give it read only permissions.
-Finally, export the directory path to the
+Move the file to a safe directory and give it read only permissions.
+Export the directory path to the
 environmental variable BITCOIN_EXCHANGE_CONFIG_DIR.
+You may have to repeat this each session.
+Use permanent settings like
+.bashrc, .bash_profile, .profile or similar.

 Example commands in linux: